ol-ko/vue-js-course-labs/lab05/README.md

 1. Run `yarn && yarn serve` inside this folder.
 Open the website and see the application with three sections - Recipes, Favorites and Shopping cart.
 1. In your IDE, open the `src` folder and explore the code.
 Our application has components now and is a bit more organized.
-1. Now that we have individual ingredients in our shopping cart, let's display the total amount.
+1. Now that we have individual ingredients in our shopping cart, let's display the total amount using a computed property.
 In a template of a `ShoppingCart.vue` component display a total amount in CHF.
 Mind that ingredients have quantity!
-Not sure how to find the sum in one line of code?
-Not a big deal!
-Ask your neighbour for some [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce) advice :)

     <details>
-    <summary>No helpful neighbours around?</summary>

-    A little Javascript reminder!
+    <summary>Not sure how to calculate the sum?
+Here's a little JavaScript reminder:</summary>

     `items` is an object, which in our case has a structure like

     ```js